German Shepherd Shedding

 German Shepherds have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 50-90 lbs and lifespan of 9-13 yrs, the German Shepherd requires thoughtful care tailored to their specific breed characteristics.
+Plan for 50-90 lbs of animal, a 9-13 yrs lifespan, and a distinct combination of health considerations and temperament that matters more than a species-level view would suggest.
 What makes the German Shepherd distinct is not any single trait but the combination of size, energy, health profile, and temperament that shapes daily care needs.

 Seasonal Changes